Income Share Agreements

 Legislation and Policy

 Legislation that establishes clear consumer protections, outlines the tax treatment of ISA funding, and provides legal and regulatory guidance to investors and higher education institutions is vital to the growth of the ISA market.
 JFI has convened a coalition of educators, ISA providers, and think tank leaders to draft legislation that addressed these issues.
-It was introduced in the U.S. House of Representatives by Rep. Jared Polis (D-CO) and Rep. Todd Messer (R-IN).
+It was introduced in the U.S. House of Representatives by Rep. Jared Polis (D-CO) and Rep. Luke Messer (R-IN).
 While continuing to energize policymakers at the federal level, JFI is also engaging regulators and state leaders to pursue further clarity for ISA providers and funders.

 As a new and pathbreaking financial instrument, ISAs face a unique set of marketing and operational hurdles that JFI is working to clear.
 This includes advising ISA providers, crafting a compelling vocabulary for ISA products, and publishing research on novel applications of the ISA model.